openshift/appliance/docs/user-guide.md

 To automatically install the included operators during cluster installation, add the relevant custom manifests to $APPLIANCE_ASSETS:/openshift.

+Note: these manifests will deploy the operators for any cluster installation.
+I.e. the manifests will be incorporated in the appliance disk image.

 E.g. Cluster manifests to install OpenShift Elasticsearch Operator:

 *openshift/namespace.yaml*